texastribune/data-visuals-guides/kit-setup.md

 npx @data-visuals/create feature test-feature-story
 ```

-All feature stories are placed into their our git repos under the `texastribune` account.
+All feature stories are placed into their own git repos under the `texastribune` account.
 Here's [an example](https://github.com/texastribune/feature-asset-forfeiture-2019-05).

 Once the graphic and feature story are installed, [these commands](https://github.com/texastribune/data-visuals-create#available-commands) will become available to you.